alteryx/promote-python/README.md

 <hr>

 ### `requirements.txt`
-The `requirements.txt` file is how to specify the packages that should be installed by the promote app upon deployment of the model.
-The `promote` package should always be listed in addition to any other package dependencies.
-You are also able to specify the version of each package that should be installed.
+The `requirements.txt` file is how to specify the libraries that should be installed by the promote app upon deployment of the model.
+The `promote` library should always be listed in addition to any other model dependencies.
+You are also able to specify the version of each library that should be installed.

 **Example**
 ```shell